goralight/Kami/README.md

 Kami Notes is written in Python.
 It makes use of Python 2.7.11 If you wish to use Kami Notes you will need to download the correct version of python.

-OpemPyxl is required for this tool.
+OpenPyxl is required for this tool.
 To install using pip, use the following command:

 `pip install openpyxl`